-At the end of the first week of 2016, South Africa and the United State declared that a deal has been struck on a trade dispute, after resolving some technical issues around animal health standards.
-However, the US President Barack Obama issued an executive order which will remove the benefits of duty-free access of South Africa agricultural exports starting on March the 15th in the case South Africa doesn’t comply with the US meat and poultry imports in accordance to the AGOA (African Growth Opportunity Act).
-The South African Department of Trade and Industry is confident that the presidential order will be lifted as soon as the first shipment of US poultry enters the South African markets.
+At the end of the first week of 2016, South Africa and the United States declared that a deal had been struck on a trade dispute over technical issues related to animal health standards.
+However, the US President Barack Obama issued an executive order which would remove the benefits of duty-free access to South Africa agricultural exports starting on March the 15th 2016 should South Africa not comply with the US meat and poultry imports regulations in accordance with AGOA (African Growth Opportunity Act).
+The South African Department of Trade and Industry is confident that the executive order will be lifted as soon as the first shipment of US poultry enters the South African markets.

-South Africa benefited enormously from the AGOA act since adopted in 2000, as it was able to export more than 7000 products ranging from agriculture to manufactured items under a no import tax regime.
-One of the fastest-growing South African export products are the vegetable products which are up 549.4% since 2010 and have been the main contribution to the South Africa’s trade balance surplus.
+South Africa has benefited enormously from AGOA since it was adopted in 2000, as exports reached more than 7000 agriculture to manufactured products under a no import tax regime.
+One of the fastest-growing South African export products are vegetables which are now up 549.4% since 2010 and have been the main contributor to South Africa’s trade balance surplus.

-This is a major issue as South Africa is already facing the worst drought in more than two decades and the cost of production is also raising which can seriously damage the triple-digit export growth rate of vegetable items.
-The agricultural good under the AGOA act accounted for more than 14% of total South African exports or about $154 million.
-Due to China slowdown, South Africa exports to its biggest trading partner fell by almost 40% in 2015 according to China’s customs office.
+A major issue that has South Africa is facing is the worst drought in more than two decades.
+The cost of production is also rising which will heavily impact the triple-digit export growth rate of vegetable items.
+Agricultural goods under the AGOA act accounted for more than 14% of the total South African exports – about $154 million.
+Due to the Chinese slowdown, South African exports to its largest trading partner fell by almost 40% in 2015 according to China’s customs office.

-China’s needs for African oil, metals and minerals have fallen considerably and in part accounts for the aggressive Rand depreciation as the deflationary pressures from lower commodity prices has hit many of the emerging market currencies like the ZAR.
+China’s need for African oil, metals, and minerals has fallen considerably, which in part, accounts for the aggressive Rand depreciation as the deflationary pressures from lower commodity prices have hit many of the emerging market currencies like the ZAR.

-A weaker Rand in normal circumstances would have made South Africa more competitive in the global markets, as it boosts exports because price-wise it’s very attractive to buy from a country which has a devalued currency.
-However, due to subdued global growth and China economic slowdown has made the advantage of a weaker currency less useful in boosting export growth.
+A weaker Rand in normal circumstances would have made South Africa more competitive on the global market, as it boosts exports since it becomes more attractive to buy from an economy with a devalued currency.
+However, the subdued global growth and China’s economic slowdown, has made the advantage of a weaker currency less useful in boosting export growth.